What Is Slip Form?

-Slip Form is a construction method in which formwork continuously rises vertically as a work process.
+Slip Formwork is a construction method in which formwork continuously rises vertically as a work process.
 It is a method of vertical construction of a reinforced concrete section.

-It is generally used to construct the core wall in building constriction and also the lift shafts, stair shafts, towers, etc. Slip Forming is a self-supported formwork system and it may need little help from a crane during construction.
+It is generally used to construct the core wall in building construction and also the lift shafts, stair shafts, towers, etc. Slip Forming is a self-supported formwork system that may need little help from a crane during construction.

 These types of formwork systems can be used to construct any regular shape or core.
 In this method of concrete construction slip forms are raised or lifted upward at a rate of about 300mm per hour, supporting themselves on the core and not relying on support or any external support from the building.